 Sideband markers have a center marker and several equally spaced sideband markers.
 By selecting the center marker, you can drag the sideband markers to different positions while still maintaining the individual sideband space.

-On the FFT, graph select the icon for Sideband marker.
+On the FFT, the graph right-click and select Add marker - Sideband marker

-Sideband marker draws markers around the selected peak.
+The sideband marker draws markers around the selected peak.
 We have to define the Number of bands (for how many bands in each direction we want to see drawn lines) and Delta (distance between bands in Hz).
-For example, selected position is 1000 Hz, a number of bands is 1 and Delta frequency is 100.
+For example, the selected Position is 1000 Hz, a number of bands are 1, and Delta frequency is 100.

-The harmonic marker is a great help when identifying the fundamentals of the frequency.
+The harmonic marker is a great help when identifying the fundamental frequency.